barryclark/jekyll-now/_posts/2020-07-02-Seurat-Guided-Clustering-Tutorial.md

 After filtering out the low quality cells from the dataset, the next step is to normalize the data.
-By default, `Seurat` employs a global-scaling normalization method “LogNormalize” that normalizes the feature expression measurements for each cell by diviing by the total expression, multiplies the result by a scale factor (10,000 by default), and then log-transforms the result to obtain the normalized data.
+By default, `Seurat` employs a global-scaling normalization method “LogNormalize” that normalizes the feature expression measurements for each cell by dividing by the total expression, multiplies the result by a scale factor (10,000 by default), and then log-transforms the result to obtain the normalized data.